Post Doctoral Researcher

 Coastal & Marine Systems

-I am a Post-doctoral researcher working on the RAGES project, which aims to support the development and implementation of tools for assessment of Good Environmental Status under the Marine Strategy Framework Directive.
+Emma is a graduate of UCC (BSc, PhD) and is a Senior Post-doctoral researcher at MaREI.
+She has a background in Marine Ecology and Marine Policy and spent much of her career working in research and policy settings in the USA and the UK.
+Currently Emma is working on the RAGES project, which aims to support the development and implementation of tools for assessment of Good Environmental Status under the Marine Strategy Framework Directive.

-My background is in Marine Ecology and I hold a PhD from University College Cork Following my doctoral work, I spent three years as a Post-doctoral Fellow at the Smithsonian Institute in Washington, DC working on the management of Non-Indigenous Species transfer via the shipping industry.
-I went on to spend ten years working in the Marine Team at JNCC (Joint Nature Conservation Committee), the statutory nature conservation advisor to the UK Government.
-During that time, I specialised in developing the science to advise on the implementation of EU directives, in particular, the Habitats Directive.
-This included technical work to identify offshore Special Areas of Conservation, complete Favourable Conservation Status assessment for marine habitats and analysing habitat data to create habitat maps for the UK waters.
-Laterally my work focused on the Marine Strategy Framework Directive, working closely with the research and statutory community in the UK in the development of monitoring advice.
+Emma’s background is in Marine Ecology and she holds a BSc and a PhD from University College Cork.
+Following her doctoral work, she spent three years as a Post-doctoral Fellow at the Smithsonian Institute in Washington, DC working on the management of Non-Indigenous Species transfer via the shipping industry.
+She subsequently went on to spend ten years working in the Marine Team at JNCC (Joint Nature Conservation Committee), the statutory nature conservation advisor to the UK Government.
+During that time, she specialised in developing the science to advise on the implementation of EU directives in the UK, in particular the Habitats Directive.
+This included technical work to identify offshore Special Areas of Conservation, the completion of Favourable Conservation Status assessments for marine habitats and the analysis of habitat data to create habitat maps for the UK waters.
+Laterally her work at JNCC focused on the Marine Strategy Framework Directive, for which she led a small team working on developing the monitoring aspects of that directive.
+She worked closely with the research and statutory community in the UK in the development of monitoring advice for UK government.